 Choose one option from each meal, for each of the five full eating days

-1. Add 1 teaspoon of chia seeds (the latest superfood seed) to your porridge oats, made with coconut water and almond milk.
-Add berries of your choice.
-(This may be blended if you need a breakfast on-the-go).
+1. Add 1 teaspoon of chia seeds to your porridge oats, made with coconut water and almond milk.
+Add berries of your choice (you can blend the mixture if you need a breakfast on-the-go).
 Mug of lemon and ginger tea.

 4. Baked plums (3 or 4) with star anise, apple juice and cinnamon stick (leave in oven overnight having baked for 30 mins), with 2 tablespoons full fat Greek style yoghurt, and toasted half-crushed cashew nuts.
 Mug of lemon and ginger tea.